OGS-Digital-Service/digital-services-utilities/README.md

 - ![IE](https://img.shields.io/badge/Internet%20Explorer-0076D6?style=for-the-badge&logo=Internet%20Explorer&logoColor=white) There's some really minor fallbacks for basic stuff like background color.
 - ![Opera](https://img.shields.io/badge/Opera-FF1B2D?style=for-the-badge&logo=Opera&logoColor=white) before it was chromium.
 - web3

+## Running Pa11y Locally (macos)
+- npm run start your local eleventy build
+- ctrl+z to suspend the process watch
+- npm run test to start pa11y on localhost
+- define all urls for testing in the .pa11yci file
+- this is a work in process and will be automated further!